Philosophy, Goals and Objectives

 Intervention by adults and bystanders is an important step in preventing escalation and resolving issues at the earliest stages.
 Intervention will emphasize education and skill-building.

 Successful intervention may involve remediation.
-Remedial responses to bullying and harassment include measures designed to correct the problem behavior, prevent another occurrence of the behavior and protest the target.
+Remedial responses to bullying include measures designed to correct the problem behavior, prevent another occurrence of the behavior and protect the target.
 Remediation may be targeted to the individual(s) involved in the bullying behavior or environmental approaches which are targeted to the school or district as a whole.

 In addition, intervention will focus upon the safety of the target.
-Staff are required, when aware of bullying, to either refer the student to designated resources for assistance, or to intervene in accordance with this policy and regulation.
+Staff is expected, when aware of bullying, to report it in accordance with this policy, refer the student to designated resources for assistance, or to intervene in accordance with this policy and regulation.

 Provisions for students who do not feel safe at school

-The results of the investigation shall be reported back to both the target and the accused in accordance with the accompanying administrative regulation.
+An equitable and thorough investigation will be carried out by the building principal in accordance with the accompanying regulation.
+In addition, the results of the investigation will be reported back to both the target and the accused as specified in the accompanying regulation.
 If either of the parties disagrees with the results of the investigation, they can appeal the findings in accordance with the regulations that accompany this policy.
+Verified bullying incidents that meet the criteria established by the state will be included in the statewide reporting system when applicable, in accordance with law and regulation.

-While the focus of this policy is on prevention, bullying acts may still occur.
+While the focus of this policy is on prevention, acts of bullying may still occur.
 In these cases, offenders will be given the clear message that their actions are wrong and the behavior must improve.
-Student offenders will receive in-school guidance in making positive choices in their relationships with others.
-If appropriate, disciplinary action will be taken by the administration in accordance with the district’s Code of Conduct, as applicable.
+Student offenders will receive in school guidance in making positive choices in their relationships with others.
+If appropriate, disciplinary action that is measured, balanced and age appropriate will be taken by the administration in accordance with the district’s Code of Conduct, as applicable.
 If the behavior rises to the level of criminal activity, law enforcement will be contacted.

-The District will ensure that any required reporting of information to the public will be in a manner that complies with student privacy rights under the Family Educational rights and Privacy Act (FERPA).
+The district will ensure that reporting of information to the public in conjunction with this policy will be in a manner that complies with student privacy rights under the Family Educational Rights and Privacy Act (FERPA).

 The Board of Education recognizes the public concern over the health issues surrounding Human Immunodeficiency Virus (HIV) and Acquired Immune Deficiency Syndrome (AIDS).
 The Board recognizes, based upon the current state of medical knowledge, that the virus associated with AIDS is not easily transmitted and there is no evidence that AIDS or the HIV virus can be transmitted by casual social contact in the open school setting.